MasaCMS/documentation/01_getting-started/02_installation/01_local-docker.md

 # Local: Docker

-Prerequisite: [Docker](https://www.docker.com/) must be installed.
+Prerequisite: [Docker](https://docs.docker.com/get-started/) must be installed.

-1. Clone the MasaCMS repository from [GitHub](https://github.com/MasaCMS/MasaCMS) to you local machine.
+1. Clone the Masa CMS repository from [GitHub](https://github.com/MasaCMS/MasaCMS) to you local machine.

-2. Goto the directory in which you cloned the MasaCMs Repository with a commandline tool (like Bash).
+2. Goto the directory in which you cloned the Masa CMS Repository with a commandline tool (like Bash).

 3. Goto the subfolder `\core\docker\`.
 In this folder you can find several Docker configurations for different database flavours.
     * `local-mssql`  for Microsoft SQL Server